 Day 9 Kruger National Park

 Enjoy further explorations of Kruger.
 You will embark on a second game drive today, hopefully spotting some animals you didn't cross off the list yesterday!
 One of the largest game reserves in Southern Africa, Kruger National Park boasts more than 500 bird species, 100 reptile species and 150 mammal species.
 The big five and the endangered African wild dog are no exceptions.
 Depending on the areas you visit, you'll have the chance to see some exotic birds along the way, from the tiny bronze mannikin to the more conspicuous ostrich.
 Keep an eye to the sky where, if you're lucky, a giant eagle owl or martial eagle might be soaring.
-Today's game drive will be in our overland truck and will be a full day in the park.

 Day 10 Blyde River Canyon